Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa
 ```
-Enter:
+Enter the following command and copy the output:
 ```
 cat ~/.ssh/id_rsa.pub
 ```
-Copy the key.

 Go to **GitHub**, then to **GitHub settings -> SSH and GPG keys**<br>
-Press **New SSH key**, enter a key title and paste the key.
+Press **New SSH key**, enter a key title and paste the copied output.

 Test the GitHub SSH connection:
 ```